Starmie: Promotion and reception

-In competitive
+Competitive play

 Starmie gained particular attention for its combat abilities, where it was noted as both a strong and fast Pokémon among the selection during the earlier games in the series.
 Between 1997 and 1998, Starmie had been used to win official regional tournaments as well as the finals tournament "Nintendo Cup '97", prompting it to be banned alongside other Pokémon from use in "Nintendo Cup '99" following the addition of new rules to promote other Pokémon to have more exposure.
 As of 2024, Starmie is ranked in the top tier of competitive player for the first generation according to competitive Pokémon fan site Smogon.
 In IGNs "PokémonoftheDayChick" series of articles, Starmie was noted as being very versatile due to having a variety of different combat strategies for any situation in the first and second generations due to being able to learn many good offensive and defensive moves.
-When covering specific movesets for Starmie to use, the "DeathStar" moveset was brought up as being infamous within the Pokémon community, (Note: The strategy consisted of the moves Thunderwave, Confuse Ray, Recover and either Surf, Ice Beam, Thunderbolt or Psychic.) and described as being "nigh unparalleled if you're in the market for a world class annoyer" due to being able to both paralyse and confuse opponents.
+When covering specific movesets for Starmie to use, the "DeathStar" moveset was brought up as being infamous within the Pokémon community, and described as being "nigh unparalleled if you're in the market for a world class annoyer" due to being able to both paralyse and confuse opponents.
 However, when it came to Starmie's physical design, the author found it hard to attach to due to its lack of a face.
 Futabanets Honey similarly noted Starmie's moveset options, declaring it one of the best Pokémon to use in Red and Green.
 They continued that due to Starmie being able to learn the move "Blizzard", it alongside other Pokémon that could use the move such as Tauros were used abundantly at tournaments, causing Dragon-type Pokémon to become unable to be used at a competitive level due to their weakness to Ice-type moves.
 Writing for USA Todays For the Win website, Cian Maher described Starmie as one of the best designed Psychic-type Pokémon in the series due to it having impressive Speed and Special Attacks stats for its type.
-Maher further recalled the "DeathStar" strategy, referred to in the article as "Death Starmie", reminiscing that "it doesn’t even need a Psychic move" to be considered the best of all Psychic-types.
-Conversely, Screen Rants Scott Baird believed that Starmie and its pre-evolution were poorly designed in Gold and Silver, pointing out that they are programmed to learn moves that either don't work properly or can't be obtained due to being genderless.
+Maher further recalled the "DeathStar" strategy, referred to in the article as "Death Starmie", reminiscing that "it doesn't even need a Psychic move" to be considered the best of all Psychic-types.
+Conversely, Screen Rants Scott Baird believed that Starmie and its pre-evolution were poorly designed in Gold and Silver, pointing out that they are programmed to learn moves that either do not work properly or cannot be obtained due to being genderless.
 Baird speculates that this was likely an oversight during development, noting that the programmed moves were likely a holdover from a previous in-development build that was leaked where the pair were originally gendered.